jeeftor/alfredToday/README.md

 #Feedback & Help

-Please open an [issue](https://github.com/jeeftor/alfredToday/issues) and/or post on [alfred forum link](http://www.alfredforum.com/topic/9271-today-view-for-google-calendar-and-microsoft-exchange/?p=46109)
+Please open an [issue](https://github.com/jeeftor/alfredToday/issues) and/or post on [alfred forum link](http://www.alfredforum.com/topic/9271-today-view-for-google-calendar-and-microsoft-exchange/?p=46109).
+You can also download a potentially not up to date versino from [Packal](http://www.packal.org/workflow/today-menu)

 #Icons